jimmyhmiller/PlayGround/writings/programming/Introduction to Programming A Polyglot Approach.md

 Often books recommend following some strict plan of study.
 This often means a recommendation to take notes, reread sections, and to fully complete all exercises.
 We view that sort of reading as not quite in the spirit of the book.
 This book aims not to be a textbook, but a spring board for ideas.
 Don't feel the need to do percisely what the book says, experiment and play.
 Copying a program line for line is not the goal, but rather taking the program, changing it to see its outcome.
 Or even better, looking at a program and trying to rewrite it in a completely different style or fashion.

 We hope to model this style throughout the book.
 In fact, the majority of programs in this book you will see multiple times in various languages.
-This means if you do not fully understand a certian program, you need not fret, hopefully another language will make it more clear.
+This means if you do not fully understand a certain program, you need not fret, hopefully another language will make it more clear.

 ### Pace

 This book is deliberately fast-paced.
 Often reading a programming text feels like reading math.
-The style of exposition requires the read to sit and concentrate on each of the details at hand.
+The style of exposition requires the reader to sit and concentrate on each of the details at hand.
 While these experiences can be educational and sometimes even cathartic, we hope not to duplicate this feeling in this book.
 Instead, we model this book after works in the tradition of Analytic Philosophy.
 Analytic Philosophy is marked by its clearity, exactness, depth, and dry humor.
 Most importantly though, while Analytic Philosophy might not be a best selling novel, it is imminently readable and often a joy to work through.

 To put it more exactly, this book is meant to be read without sitting at a computer or a pen and paper.
 Read the book quickly, pause and think at moments that matter, but for the most part just keep reading.
 This book is paced so that it may be armchair reading; something to get your mind going.